TheWarko/telegram-app/readme.md

 ## A dojo to improve your inner javascript

+The project have to configuration, one for server and one for client.
+The commands below runs both.

 ### Install
 npm run install

 ### Build
-npm run build
+npm run buildAll

 ### Build watch
-npm run watch
+npm run watchAll

 ### Start
-npm run start
+npm run startAll

 ### Test with browsersync
 browsersync